 Here is the finished picture of the walls.
 It has cleared out so much floor space that we can use it for our mower.

-If you are wondering what we did with the other side, here it goes.
+Here it goes if you wonder what we did with the other side.

 The generator and wet vac were placed on the floor.
-When we first got to the shed, we added 18-inch wire shelving.
+When we first got to the shed (Affiliate Link), we added 18-inch wire shelving (Affiliate Link).
 We also hung up the wheelbarrow with a wheelbarrow hook.
 Our weed wacker must be horizontal, so we have it lying over two wall-mounted accessory bars.

 You may be wondering what we did with the little bit of extra Fasttrack we had left from the other project.
-We decided to use it on the door of the shed.
-We used the strap to hold the hose together, and we attached them to the hook accessories.
+We decided to use it on the shed (Affiliate Link) door.
+We used the strap to hold the hoses together and attached them to the hook accessories.
 The water sprinklers were always an issue until we decided to hang them up on a hook.
 Brilliant!

-I hope this post helps you with your shed organization.
-Organizing can be tricky, so take your time and organize your space precisely the way it works for you.
+I hope this post helps you organize your shed (Affiliate Link).
+Organizing can be tricky, so take your time and organize your space precisely how it works.

-Feel free to visit our other shed organization and outside storage cabinet organizing posts below for more ideas.
+For more ideas, please visit our other shed organization and outside storage cabinet organizing posts below.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn an affiliate commission if you click through and decide to make a purchase.